Enengbede/Power-BI-Project/README.md

 ## Data Cleaning/Transforming
 1. Data was effectively cleaned and transformed using power query editor of Power BI.
 All columns were scrutinized and ensured there were no blank cells and all data were 100% valid and in the correct data type.
 The column for **'Arrival delay'** had one null value which was replaced with **'0'**.
-2. It was necessary to classify the ages of the passengers into groups as they had varying ages hence a new cloumn was created and labled **'Age group'**.The conditional coulmn was used to categorize the ages into seven age groups; ≤ 17, 18-24, 25-34, 35-44, 45-54, 55-64 and ≥65.
+2. It was necessary to classify the ages of the passengers into groups as they had varying ages hence a new column was created and labeled **'Age group'**.The conditional column was used to categorize the ages into seven age groups; ≤ 17, 18-24, 25-34, 35-44, 45-54, 55-64 and ≥65.
 3. Star rating is visually more pleasing to rate performance/services, therefore quick measure was used to calculate the star rating for services provided by the Airline.
-This was achieved by selecting the star rating option, and inputing the **'Average'** for each service as the best value, then inputed the number of stars as **'5'** and inputed the lowest star rating as **'0'** and the highest star rating as **'5'**.
+This was achieved by selecting the star rating option, and inputting the **'Average'** for each service as the best value, then inputted the number of stars as **'5'** and inputted the lowest star rating as **'0'** and the highest star rating as **'5'**.

 Power Query Editor showing the quality of the data